blazi1/Multi-tasking/index.md

 Even thought the order was identical for all participants, we decided to provide the possibility of randomising it, also because it is much easier to just use it once to generate it if you want.

-Certainly the code could be even cleaner
+Quite obviously, the code isn't as clear as it could be

+### Running the experiment

+The stimuli have to be downloaded too